gin66/FastAccelStepper/README.md

 * Add preprocessor constant: TICKS_PER_S for raw commands
 * Rework FastAccelStepper.cpp after remove of "change"

+## ISSUES

+* Speed changes at low speed and high acceleration do not come
+* Queue is filled too much, which cause slow response to speed/acceleration changes

 ## NOT TODO

 * Change in direction requires motor stop ! => it's a feature